School of Fish !

 4. While they finger paint, draw a bunch of fish on the other construction paper.
 I drew the fish because I wanted my son to know what he was painting but with older children I would have skipped drawing them and focus on getting cool prints and cut out the fish free hand once they were dry.
 For a toddler though a concrete obvious drawing of what we are making is important.

-5. Wrap the bubble paint around the rolling pin bubbles out.
+5. Next, wrap the bubble wrap around the rolling pin bubbles out.

 6. Pour some paint on a large plate or mat .
 We used multiple colors of paint.